tjcw/screensavers/README.md

 install a Debian Linux distribution in WSL2, use the script bin/setup_wsl2 to install the open source games and/or educational packages, and use bin/run_wsl2 to run the software.

+The screensavers can be used as a digital billboard.
+For this you need to plug in 2 SVG files, one to display on the boot splash screen and one to display on the screensaver wallpaper.
+The splash screen is at svgs/splash.svg and the wallpaper is at content/common-files/home/user/face .
+You can use open source 'inkscape' to edit them, or I am told Adobe tooling also works.